Management of hazardous waste

 - Controlled high-temperature incineration of flammable wastes (oils and chemicals) and medical wastes.
 However, the process needs to be very carefully controlled and carried out in a purpose-designed incinerator.

-In reality, much of Ethiopia’s hazardous waste, along with other wastes, is disposed of in landfill sites.
+In reality, much of low-income countries’ hazardous waste, along with other wastes, is disposed of in landfill sites.
 This does give some isolation from people and the environment in the short term, but you must be aware that this means that all landfills should be treated as containing hazardous waste and all possible steps should be taken to keep people away from these sites.